 We were given one tent, numbered 5.
 This tent had three folding beds properly adjusted in the space.
 We were four and one more bed, thus we asked the guy there with whom we came here.
-He assured that he would give one in night.
+He assured that he would give one at night.
 We got into our tent and changed clothes.
-We came out to enjoy the mesmerizing view of the nature.
-Huge cliffs and eye soothing greeneries, long trees, water flowing before us, this all was so amazing that I can’t find words to describe the beauty of this place.
-According to Lonely Planet, Rishikesh is among the most favourite tourist destinations for foreigners in India.
-The Road to Rishikesh Campsite gave me some ever lasting memories.
+We came out to enjoy the mesmerizing view of nature.
+Huge cliffs and eye-soothing greeneries, long trees, water flowing before us, this all was so amazing that I can’t find words to describe the beauty of this place.
+According to Lonely Planet, Rishikesh is among the most favorite tourist destinations for foreigners in India.
+The Road to Rishikesh Campsite gave me some everlasting memories.

-After having breakfast which included curd, aloo parantha, tea, bread and butter, we roamed around the place to explore more.
+After having breakfast which included curd, aloo parantha, tea, bread, and butter, we roamed around the place to explore more.
 There was space for playing volleyball and Bhupender and Rohan tried their hands for a while.
-While me and Tanuj sat under an open tent and started talking.
+While I and Tanuj sat under an open tent and started talking.
 We had only two pairs of slippers and only two of us could move around while two of us had to sit.
 It was hot there too as the sun was high on the top showering its warm rays straight on the ground.
-I again needed to drink lemon water or may be shikanji.
-But at this place away from city, it was kind of hard to find one such place.
-However there were few on the road above.
+I again needed to drink lemon water or maybe shikanji.
+But at this place away from the city, it was kind of hard to find one such place.
+However, there were a few on the road above.
 After a while, we finally spotted a man selling some sort of cold shikanji (I don’t know what it was, all green and chilled).
-We all moved to his cart, I and Tanuj bare foot.
+We all moved to his cart, I and Tanuj barefoot.
 And we asked him to offer four glass of whatever he had.
 The price which he told was Rs40 per.
 Well, this price was somewhat high for this drink.
 Tanuj bargained and made it Rs.
 30. The price may be high but whatever it was, I felt some relief, I got more ice pieces into my glass and drank.
 The whole body got some coolness.